-Harris S. Freier is a Partner in the Firm's Newark, NJ office and is a member of the Complex Commercial Litigation, Appellate, Employment Law & Litigation; Procurement Law, Government Contracts & Bid Protest Litigation, and Trade Secrets & Non-Competes Practice Groups as well as the Transportation, Trucking & Logistics and Hotels & Restaurants Industry Groups.
+Harris S. Freier is a Partner in the Firm's Newark, NJ office and is a member of the Complex Commercial Litigation, Appellate, Employment Law & Litigation; Procurement Law, Government Contracts & Bid Protest Litigation, Class Action Defense and Trade Secrets & Non-Competes Practice Groups as well as the Transportation, Trucking & Logistics and Hotels & Restaurants Industry Groups.
 Mr. Freier litigates employment law cases with a focus on restrictive covenant, class actions and appellate matters and routinely handles age, race, religion, gender and disability discrimination cases before state and federal courts.

 Mr. Freier regularly works on bid protests, contract negotiations and contract interpretation for service industry clients.
 He has a strong traditional labor background, successfully litigating Labor Management Relations Act (LMRA) cases before district and circuit courts.
 He has handled labor arbitrations for the City of New York and worked on a variety of labor matters involving plant closings, relocations and employee grievances.